MartSafiniVelonza/2ECEB-VELONZA-PA-4/README.md

    b.
 Instru

-         - Locate students from Luzon with Electronics score greater than 70.
+         - Locate Instrumentation students from Luzon with Electronics score greater than 70.
 Then call only tha data from the selected column: Name, GEAS, Electronics.

    c.
 Mindy